focustense/StardewUI/Docs/reference/stardewui/graphics/sprite.md

 The inner area of the `Texture` in which the specific image is located, or `null` to draw the entire texture.

 **`FixedEdges`** &nbsp; [Edges](../layout/edges.md)
 The thickness of each "fixed" edge to use with 9-patch/9-slice scaling.
 Specifying these values can prevent corner distortion for images that have been designed for such scaling.
-See . for a detailed explanation.
+See [Nine-Slice Scaling](https://en.wikipedia.org/wiki/9-slice_scaling) for a detailed explanation.

 **`SliceSettings`** &nbsp; [SliceSettings](slicesettings.md)
 Additional settings for the scaling and slicing behavior.